ODOT is in the design phase on a highway improvement project on OR 217. Construction is slated to begin in 2021. The main project elements are:

 - Build an auxiliary lane on OR 217 southbound from Beaverton-Hillsdale Highway, continuing south to connect with an existing auxiliary lane at OR 99W.
 Build auxiliary lanes on OR 217 northbound from OR 99W to Scholls Ferry Road

 - Build a frontage road between the Allen Boulevard and Denney Road interchanges along OR 217 southbound.
 This will eliminate the Allen Boulevard southbound on-ramp and the Denney Road southbound off-ramp.
-Instead, drivers will use the new frontage road to travel between the two interchanges.
-These interchanges are one of the worst bottleneck locations on OR 217 and also one of the most dangerous.
+Instead, drivers will use the new frontage road to travel south between Allen Boulevard and Denney Road.
+These two interchanges are one of the worst bottleneck locations on OR 217 and also one of the most dangerous.
 A frontage road will reduce the weaving movements and and crashes.
 The newly configured Allen/Denney interchange will function similarly to the Canyon Road/Beaverton-Hillsdale Highway interchange to the north

 - Widen the Scholls Ferry off-ramp from OR 217 northbound to include an additional lane